MeenakshiMcNamara/entanglement_classifier/README.md

 slurm submission scripts (used for submitting jobs to run on the clusters) are in /slurm_submission_scripts.
 Use a variant of the `sbatch  -A long --nodes=1 --gres=gpu:1 --gpus=1 -t 04:00:00 submissions.sub` command to run them (note that 4 hours is the max for scholar gpu sessions).
 To view your slurm jobs use `squeue -u <username>` and to cancel jobs use `scancel <jobid>`.

 /code_to_import contains python files which are only used when imported in a variety of places.
 At the moment these are the dataset_preprocessing and Classifier_module.
-Note that to use these in a sister folder you should use `import sys` and `sys.path.append("<path to entanglement_classifier directory>")` and then append `code_to_import` to file name in import.
+Note that to use these in a sister folder you should use `import sys` and `sys.path.append("<path to entanglement_classifier directory>")` and then prepend `code_to_import` to file name in import.

 /slurm_output should contain all the outputs that you probably don't care about anymore, but want to keep just in case.